Ferdinand57/bonbon_shop_mobile/README.md

 # 5. Explain how you implemented the checklist above step-by-step.

+1. Created a new Flutter application named bonbon_shop.

+- Used the flutter create command to set up the project structure.

+2. Modified main.dart to change the app title to "Bonbon's Shop" and adjusted the theme colors to shades of orange to match the shop's branding.

+3. Created menu.dart in the lib directory to organize the main menu code separately from main.dart for better code management.

+4. Moved MyHomePage from main.dart to menu.dart, adjusting it to be a stateless widget since we didn't need to manage any changing state.

+5. Declared a variable for the shop name inside MyHomePage to display the shop's name in the app bar.

+6. Created a list of buttons by defining the ItemHomepage class and adding instances for "View Product List", "Add Product", and "Logout", each with an icon and a unique color.

+7. Created the ItemCard class to display each button as a tappable card.
+When tapped, it shows a SnackBar with a message specific to the button pressed.

+8. Integrated the ItemCard into MyHomePage by updating the build method to display the buttons in a grid layout using GridView.count.

+9. Enabled web support by running flutter config --enable-web to ensure the app can run on Chrome.

 ## Create a new Flutter application with the E-Commerce theme that matches the previous assignments.

 - Open terminal or command prompt.